mitdbg/bigdata/README.md

 The Datasets
 ==========

+TODO

-TODO: describe the datasets in more detail
+* describe the datasets in more detail
+* goal: may to june data
+* use your own data?  needs to be public?

+.

 * **MBTA demand**
 * **Boston taxi cab data**: All
+* **MBTA ridership**:
 * **Local events data**: Boston events information (location, event type, description, category, etc)
 * **Commercial venue data**: categorization and descriptions of all Boston commercial venues, including GPS locations.
 * **Tweet stream**: all geocoded tweets within the Greater Boston area.
+* **Points of Interest**: collection of venues that have been labeled as "interesting" points.
+* **Hourly weather data**: temperature, temperature with wind chill, rain/shine/snow